rh-ecosystem-edge/accelerator_templates/kmm/different_kernels.md

-# I need to deploy my driver container on multiple kernels Openshift.
+# I need to deploy my driver container on multiple kernels OpenShift.

 ## Problem

-Different versions of Openshift come with different kernels, and each new kernel version potentially requires changes in kernel modules, so to build a generic Module resource you need to be able to respond to these different versions.
+Different versions of OpenShift come with different kernels, and each new kernel version potentially requires changes in kernel modules, so to build a generic Module resource you need to be able to respond to these different versions.

 ## Solution